nem035/js-async-fun/README.md

 ```

 Thunks produce **time-independent**
-wrappers around values.
+wrappers around values and are the

-Thunks are the basis for promises.
+basis for promises.

 Additionally, thunks can be
 lazy or active.